 Cairns is the best place to visit in Queensland and there are several must do attractions!

 First of all, Cairns is in the tropics which makes it a perfect place to visit to escape winter down south.
 It’s always hot and there is an awesome public lagoon by the water where you can cool down.

 Cairns is also a great jumping off spot for two of Australia’s most famous attractions – the Great Barrier Reef and the Daintree.

 The Great Barrier Reef is simply a must visit.
 You can snorkel or dive or take a submarine ride if you don’t like getting wet!
 You’ll feel like you just fell into Finding Nemo.

 Green Island is a fun place to visit as part of your Great Barrier Reef excursion too.
 There’s a wildlife park, snorkelling off the beach and pools and other places to hang out.
 We love it here!
 Make sure you visit the outer reef as well though as the reef around Green Island is not as good.

 The Daintree is beautiful rainforest and also somewhere to go croc spotting.
 Be careful where you swim here!

 Cairns itself is a small city with plenty of places to eat and a great range of accommodation.
 It’s a very easy place to visit and enjoy.

-FRASER ISLAND with kids by Rene of Together We Roam
+BEST THINGS TO DO IN QUEENSLAND: FRASER ISLAND by Together We Roam

 A short ferry ride across the Great Sandy Strait welcomes a world of outdoor family adventure on Australia’s largest sand island.
 Take the 4WD for a self-guided tour exploring Fraser Island’s gems, bounding along sandy inland tracks and driving along picturesque 75 Mile Beach.
 For those that prefer to leave the 4WDing to others, Fraser Coast Bus Tour runs a family friendly-guided tour that takes families to all the island highlights.